How to Ensure Accessibility in Virtual Leasing

 When searching for a virtual tour provider, look for one with accessibility built in.
 There are many virtual tour solutions for apartments available, but not every one is accessible.

-Panoskin, an ADA compliant virtual tour software, was designed to bring the entire home search experience to consumers without them ever needing to leave the home.
+Panoskin, a virtual tour software that is accessible and has received a 100% score from Google's Lighthouse Accessibility Tool, was designed to bring the entire home search experience to consumers without them ever needing to leave the home.
 Disabled users are given the option to toggle on or off an accessibility feature that allows voice controls and tabbing controls on the keyboard.

 This allows all users to engage with your virtual tour, click on call to actions, and ultimately feel confident in your apartment home during their search.